 A common thing we often hear is – my dog is a picky eater.
-Like humans, some dogs love for food and others are much more take it or leave it.
+Like humans, each dog's unique personality plays a large part in the foods they prefer or reject.

 Is this pickiness a new thing: The first question is – has your dog always been a picky eater or is this something new.
 If this has come on recently then that may be caused by a number of reasons.
 Recent vaccinations can temporarily suppress appetite or a change in environment that may be causing temporary upset.
 However it may also be that the loss of appetite may be down to illness and a trip to the vet may be in order.